RV Buyers' Guide – Working Out a Budget for Your First Motorhome

 Servicing

-Like with owning a car, servicing your motorhome regularly helps it stay well maintained.
+Like owning a car, servicing your motorhome regularly helps it stay well maintained.

-Servicing every year (10,000 to 15,000 km) is about right, but consider getting it serviced before any long road trips for peace-of-mind.
+Servicing every year (around 10,000 to 15,000 km) is about right, but for peace of mind, consider getting it serviced before any long road trips.

 Fuel